Faazil/100-days-of-devops/challenges/week-01/day-02.md

 ---

-## 🎯 Challenge Description
+## 🎯 Challenge Scenario

 As part of the temporary assignment to the Nautilus project, a developer named yousuf requires access for a limited duration.
 To ensure smooth access management, a temporary user account with an expiry date is needed.
-Here's what you need to do:

 > Create a user named `yousuf` on `App Server 1` in Stratos Datacenter.
 Set the expiry date to `2024-01-28`, ensuring the user is created in lowercase as per standard protocol.

+> **Lab Environment**: Complete this challenge on [KodeKloud Engineer](https://kodekloud.com/kodekloud-engineer) platform with pre-configured lab infrastructure.

+---

 ## 📋 Prerequisites